 Before saving the policy, assign a group by clicking the plus sign in the Associate Groups section.

-Want to Do More?
-You can choose to configure the other policy settings at a later time such as: device filters, automatic reboot, scheduling, and user notifications.
+Want to do more?
+You can choose to configure the other policy settings at a later time such as: device filters, automatic restart, scheduling, user notifications, and deferral settings.
 These settings are not required for this quick start configuration, but are key for how you want to manage your devices long term based on your patching requirements.

 Scan Devices and Run Policies, As Needed